Skip to Main Content

 General recommendations for citing AI-generated content and using AI tools to create citations:

 • Cite the outputs of generative AI tools when you use them in your work.
 Include a citation every time you directly quote, paraphrase, or summarize a response from a generative AI tool.
-Also acknowledge when you use the tools for other tasks, like editing and revising your writing, translating, and data processing.

 • Do not rely on sources cited by generative AI tools without reading those sources yourselfAI tools are notorious for making up citations, sharing broken links, and citing sources that do not confirm the information shared in their responses.
 Always go to a source yourself to verify its existence and to evaluate the information or perspectives it shares.